colshrapnel/phpdelusions.net/stackoverflow.md

 - Seeking recommendations for books, tools, software libraries, and more
 - Not reproducible or was caused by a typo

 (After putting them together, I can't help but hear them [intoned by a snarky teacher](https://i.stack.imgur.com/ZjOYA.jpg)).
-Actually, even the first item is enough, as after all those years, 90% of newly asked questions are inevitably duplicates, more or less.

 But, jokes aside, there is a real problem: this list outlaws most *newbie* questions out there.
 If you think of it, asking a good question is a skill on its own.
 And even for a professional it takes a considerable effort.
 Yet, the same skill is expected from someone taking first feeble steps in the profession.
 But instead of help, most newbies only meet with closures and downvotes.
 Because Stack Overflow doesn't want [stupid questions](https://meta.stackoverflow.com/q/314372/285587) to get in the way of the Noble goal.